 Separated by continents, politics, religion, language, and years, Jakób and Gretl will likely never see each other again.
 But the events they have both survived and their belief that the human spirit can triumph over the ravages of war have formed a bond of love that no circumstances can overcome.

 Irma Joubert has written an exceptional and unique book.

 Gretl Schmidt is six years old when she and her relatives board a train, bound for Switzerland, she thinks, to find her uncle.
 Germany invaded her homeland, Poland, and even though she is the daughter of a distinguished SS soldier, she also has Jewish blood in her, from her mom’s side of the family.
 While on the train, her grandmother forces her and her sister to jump, promising she will meet up with them later.

 Thus begins Gretl’s journey and the beginning of her growing up.
 Her story spans approximately 15 years until she is around age 22.
 The Girl from the Train is rich with the history of Poland during World War II and continues into South Africa in the 1950’s.
 Written from the viewpoint of Gretl and her friend Jakób, through the years, the novel gives a rare and unusual perspective of the changing of time.

 The story is long (384 pages) and filled with history; it is at times hard to read, but in the end, worth the time it takes to complete.

-I received this book from The Fiction Guild sponsored by Thomas Nelson and Zondervan in exchange for an honest review.
+I received this book from The Fiction Guild sponsored by Thomas Nelson and Zondervan.
+However, I was under no obligation to post a review.